mpaquette/gnlc_waveform/README.md

 **example1.py** loads a Topgaard waveform and numerically computes q-vector and B-tensor.

-**example2.py** loads a NOW waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and /B-tensor.
+**example2.py** loads a NOW waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.

+**example3.py** loads a Topgaard waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.